risdsound/foafx/README.md

 effects and the position at which the effect should occur.
 The following example shows a config file with specifications for every available parameter for every available effect.
 The config file can be loaded at the command line using the `-c` flag.

+When entering a value with a decimal point, the syntax expects a 0 before the decimal, for example 0.5 instead of .5, or you will receive an error message when applying the effect.

 ```bash
 foafx bitcrush -n n3d -c config.json input.wav output.wav